MelmonVEVO/MelmonVEVO/README.md

 I'm writing my dissertation on reinforcement learning applications to the game Rogue.

 I have an addiction to rhythm games and roguelikes.
-I also like reading, faffing around with Linux and clay pigeon shooting.
+I also like reading, drawing, faffing around with Linux and clay pigeon shooting.

 I don't use social media, so the best way to contact me is through email (plaintext emails please!!!).